automeris-io/WebPlotDigitizer/README.md

 On a Linux development machine, you will also need "wine" to build the Windows app.
 To build the apps, run:

     cd electron
-    ./build-packages.sh # Windows and Linux
+    ./build-packages.sh # Windows, Mac and Linux
-    ./build-mac.sh      # MacOS only
+    ./build-mac.sh      # Mac only

 This will create apps for Mac, Windows and Linux.